tc39/proposal-intl-messageformat/README.md

 In addition to standalone annotations such as `:number` and `:string`, MF2 messages may include expressions that indicate the start/open (`+`) and end/close (`-`) of markup spans, such as `+b` or `-link`.
+Markup expressions are not required to be paired or nest cleanly;
+within the formatter each is only considered by itself, and any higher-level validation is the responsibility of the caller.

 Unlike standalone annotations,
-the resolution of these expressions cannot be customised.
+the resolution of these expressions cannot be customised;
+they are instead included almost directly in the formatted-parts output.
 A markup element always resolves as:

 ```ts